Excellent

 That’s because the drug’s rising popularity has led to dwindling availability.
 Since 2022, there’s been an Ozempic (semaglutide) shortage due to high demand.
 This isn’t just bad news for people looking to lose weight with Ozempic: It affects patients who use Ozempic for type 2 diabetes, too.
 As a result of the shortage, people can run into complications from missed doses, including poor blood sugar control and negative effects on their overall well-being.

-Talk to a weight loss expert in as little as 24 hours*
+Talk to a licensed provider in as little as 24 hours*

 A person smiling and thumbing up.
 He is showing his successful weight loss.